Sourya2000/Sourya2000/README.md

 - 👋 Hi, I’m Sourya
-- 👀 I’m interested in Data Analytics, Data Engineering and Backend development.
+- 👀 I’m interested in  Data Analytics and Machine learning.
-- 🌱 I’m currently learning Django and Flask
+- 🌱 I’m currently learning Deep learning and LLM's
-- 💞️ I’m looking to collaborate on Python Backend Development projects and Data analytics projects
+- 💞️ I’m looking to collaborate on  Data analytics and Gen AI machine learning projects
 - 📫 How to reach me ...

 Mail me at -  souryashome2000@gmail.com